 - A review of the complaint with the supervisor(s) or others in the line of supervision of third parties, if applicable, may be used when deemed appropriate and beneficial to the process.

-- Absent good cause, the staff member assigned to the complaint will file a final written resolution or a finding of "unresolved" in the Assistant Vice President for Student Affairs office within fifteen (15) business days of the date the student submits the relevant documentation.
+- Absent good cause, the staff member assigned to the complaint will file a final written resolution or a finding of "unresolved" in the Executive Director for Student Affairs office within fifteen (15) business days of the date the student submits the relevant documentation.
 If there are circumstances requiring an extension of this deadline, the staff member assigned to the complaint will notify the parties involved.

-- If the student is not satisfied with the outcome of the complaint, the student may appeal the outcome within five (5) business days of receiving the final written resolution or finding of "unresolved."
-The student must file with the Assistant Vice President for Student Affairs a written request for an appeal committee review.
+- If a student is dissatisfied with the outcome of the complaint, the student may appeal the outcome within five (5) business days of receiving the final written resolution or finding of "unresolved."
+The student must file with the Executive Director for Student Affairs a Written Request for an appeal committee review.

 - The appeal committee will consist of five representatives who will serve a one-year term.
 These representatives will comprise: two student members appointed by the SGA president; one member appointed by the Vice President for Academic Affairs; one member appointed by the Vice President for Student Affairs; one member appointed by the Vice President for Planning and Finance.